matiasluduena23/result-summary-component.github.io/README.md

 - Mobile-first workflow
 - Sass
 - Vanilla Javascript
+- Webpack

 ### What I learned

 I learned how to use the "aspect-ratio" to make a circle perfect and also how to fetch data from a external file with Vanilla Javascript.
+I print the HTML with the json file

 ### Useful resources